Cross-Fitting-Free Debiased Machine Learning with Multiway Dependence: Debiased Machine Learning for GMM

 The first component of DML is the orthogonalisation of the moment condition.
 Specifically, we construct $\psi(X,\theta_0,\eta_0)$ by adding an adjustment term (which may depends on extra nuisance parameters contained in $\eta_0\in \Gamma$) to $g$ such that $\psi$ is mean zero and the path-wise derivative with respect to $\eta$ in the direction $\tilde\eta\in \Gamma$ is zero (or vanishing) when evaluated at the truth:

 Such adjustment offsets the effect of local perturbation of $\gamma$ on the identifying moment condition.
-To construct such a moment function, \cite{ackerberg2014asymptotic} provides an explicit formula using Riesz representation under certain conditions.
-More generally, \cite{chernozhukov2022} considers an influence function (of the first-step perturbation on the second-step) adjustment for constructing the orthogonal moment function and provides a strategy for estimating the extra nuisance parameters without knowing their explicit forms.
 This component of DML is a property with respect to the population moment condition, i.e., irrelevant of multiway clustering or cross-fitting, and it is well-established in the GMM setting due to aforementioned literature, among others.
 Therefore, we take this condition as given for our analyses.

 Let $\hat\eta$ be some machine learners that are appropriate for multiway clustering data\footnote{For example, cluster-LASSO from \cite{belloni2016inference} can be used for one-way clustering data.
 For two-way clustering panels, LASSO in \cite{chen2025inference} can be employed.
 For clustering more than two dimensions, the multiplier bootstrap for jointly exchangeable arrays in \cite{chiang2023inference} can be used for choosing the valid penalty levels.}, and let $\hat\psi_N$ denote the empirical average with plug-in estimate $\hat\eta$: